Skip to main contentSkip to main navigationSkip to footer content

 The Sustainability Ambassadors program invites a designee from each office, division or department to spend a few hours of (paid!) time each month serving as their group's sustainability educator and point person.

-The goal of the Ambassadors program is to facilitate sustainable practices on campus through faculty and staff peer-to-peer education and action.
+The goal of the Ambassadors program is to facilitate sustainable practices on campus through staff peer-to-peer education and action.

 Check out the Sustainability Ambassadors Guide, linked below, for more information about the program.